Where Does AAR Corp. (AIR) Stock Can Go From Here?

-On Tuesday, shares of AAR Corp.
-(NYSE:AIR) marked $14.25 per share versus a previous $15.30 closing price.
-With having a -6.86% loss, an insight into the fundamental values of AAR Corp., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-AIR showed a fall of -68.40% within its YTD performance, with highs and lows between $15.22 – $52.78 during the period of 52 weeks, compared to the simple moving average of -65.53% in the period of the last 200 days.
+On Friday, shares of AAR Corp.
+(NYSE:AIR) marked $13.37 per share versus a previous $12.88 closing price.
+With having a 3.80% gain, an insight into the fundamental values of AAR Corp., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+AIR showed a fall of -70.35% within its YTD performance, with highs and lows between $8.56 – $52.78 during the period of 52 weeks, compared to the simple moving average of -67.44% in the period of the last 200 days.

 The Benchmark Company equity researchers changed the status of AAR Corp.
 (NYSE: AIR) shares to a “Hold” rating in the report published on January 16th, 2020.
 Other analysts, including SunTrust, also published their reports on AIR shares.
 SunTrust repeated the rating from the previous report, marking AIR under “Buy” rating, in the report published on January 8th, 2020.
 Additionally, AIR shares got another “Buy” rating from Stifel, setting a target price of $50 on the company’s shares, according to the report published in July 9th, 2019.
 On the other hand, Canaccord Genuity Reiterated the “Buy” rating for AIR shares, as published in the report on July 11th, 2018.
 Canaccord Genuity seems to be going bullish on the price of AIR shares, based on the price prediction for AIR, indicating that the shares will jump from $42 to $46, giving the shares “Buy” rating based on their report from February 8th, 2018.
 Another “Buy” rating came from Seaport Global Securities, providing a prediction for $46 price target according to the report published in January 16th, 2018.